tibbe/haskell-style-guide/haskell-style.md

     data Tree a = Branch a (Tree a) (Tree a)
                 | Leaf

+For long type names the following formatting is also acceptable:

+    data HttpException
+        = InvalidStatusCode Int
+        | MissingContentHeader

 Format records as follows:

     data Person = Person